retorillo/deep-key/README.md

 ## Handling inextensible object

-Whether specified deep key is exists or not, `DeepKey` automatically overwrite or create member recursively, therefore exception handing is not required in most cases.
+Whether specified member is present or not, `DeepKey` automatically overwrite or create member recursively, therefore exception handing is not required in most cases.

 But, there are an exception that is thrown in special case.

-On object tree traversing, if intermediate inextensible object is found (number, string, seald object and so on) exception `/^Inextensible object:/` be thrown.
-Because such a inextensible object cannot have extended members.
+On object tree traversing, if intermediate inextensible object is found (null, number, string, seald object, and so on), an error `/^Inextensible object:/` be thrown.
+Because such an inextensible object cannot have new extended members.

 ```javascript
 var obj = { prop1: { prop2: 1 } };